Alternative Payment Methods

 ||Show all funding sources.|

-Note: There is no support for authorization and capture later, subscription, and vaulting scenarios.
+Note: There is no support for authorization and capture later, subscriptions, vaulting, or shipping changes callback scenarios.

 1. Configure the alternative payment method webhook